Arikato111/Arikato111/README.md

 ### 🤓 Hi, I'm Nawasan.

 Hello, I'm Nawasan Wisitsingkhon.
 I am currently studying at university.
-I like the open source idea so I try to write open source projects too, even it's not much.
-You can visit my open source projects at here. have a good day!
+I like the open source idea so I write open-source projects too, even if it's not much.
+You can visit my open-source projects here.
+Have a good day!

 <p align="center">